New entitlement for 3 and 4-year-olds from September 2017

-All families with a 3 and 4 year old child are still entitled to the universal offer of free early education of up 570 hours taken throughout the year.
+All families with a 3 and 4-year-old child are still entitled to the universal offer of free early education of up to 570 hours taken throughout the year.

 - Up to 15 hours per week if taken over 38 weeks (term time)